Share this article

 Corona Heights Park

 If you’re interested in getting to know your local wildlife, this park is filled with Douglas iris, checkerbloom, mule’s ears and more during the spring.
-You’ll also find Corona Heights dog park play area, where your dog can run free, off-leash.
+You’ll also find Corona Heights dog run play area, where your dog can run free, off-leash.

 Location: 263 Roosevelt Way, San Francisco, CA 94114, United States